morrislee480/alinky/README.md

 # beep
-Implements an Array List and Linked List, with functions, for class Course
+<b>Implements an Array List and Linked List, with functions, for class Course</b>

 Creates a class named Course that contains a string data field named courseID and an int data field named capacity.